 We also found it to be a little finicky when tracking the position of the Move controllers, with the controllers slightly shifting position throughout the game.
 There were also a non-trivial amount of instances where the controllers were unresponsive in our testing process.

-Earning a 6 out of 10, the Oculus Go earned the highest score out of all of the mobile headsets that we tested.
-This model did exceptionally well in our motion tracking tests and we found that we had to center the remote and rest it much less frequently than other mobile headsets.
+The Oculus Go did exceptionally well in our motion tracking tests and we found that we had to center the remote and rest it much less frequently than other mobile headsets.
 There are also a handful of buttons on the remote control, to allow you to further interact with your virtual environment.
 However, you are limited to a stationary position, like all mobile headsets.

 The Acer AH101 came next, earning a 5 out of 10 for its average level of interactivity.
 The motion tracking controllers are decent, but they weren't our favorite, with the touchpads being a little finicky to respond.